 Is there proof for monotheism?Monotheism is the belief in one true God who is the only creator, sustainer, and judge of all creation.
 Those who believe in one God do not need to have it proven to them.
 But then again, those who believe in polytheism (many gods) or atheism (no gods) probably don't need their beliefs proven either.
-Nevertheless, arguments for monotheism abound, and include revelatory (from Scripture), philosophical and historical anthropology.
+Nevertheless, arguments for monotheism abound; some are revelatory (from Scripture), others historical, and still others philosophical.

-Philosophical/Theological arguments for Monotheism - There are many philosophical arguments for the impossibility of there being more than one God in existence.
-First, if there were more than one God, the universe would be in disorder because of multiple creators and authorities, but it is not in disorder; it is perfect order and therefore argues for only one God.
+Philosophical/Theological arguments for Monotheism: There are many philosophical arguments for the impossibility of there being more than one God in existence.
+First, if there were more than one God, the universe would be in disorder because of multiple creators and authorities.
+But it is not in disorder; in fact it demonstrates great order and therefore argues for only one God.
 Second, since God is a completely perfect being, there cannot be a second God, for they would have to differ in some way, and to differ from complete perfection is to be less than perfect and not be God.
 Third, since God is infinite in His existence, He cannot have parts (for parts cannot be added to reach infinity).
 If God's existence is not just a part of Him (which it is for all things which can have existence or not), then He must have infinite existence.
 Therefore, there cannot be two infinite beings, for one would have to differ from the other.

 Can the existence of God be proven?